psycopg/psycopg/docs/basic/usage.rst

 .. warning::
     Altering database content always begins a transaction.
-    By default, this is transaction that is left open and must be committed or the alterations are discarded!
+    By default, this is transaction is left open and must be committed or the alterations are discarded!

     Psycopg does not always automatically commit your transactions!